 From the Polaris missile to the Nazi V2 Rocket, you’ll see all aspects of war covered at the Imperial War Museum, even getting a feel of what life was like in the trenches via the ‘Walk-through’ life-like recreation of the Somme.

-More than 30,000 posters and 15,000 paintings going into making it one of the most amazing museum experiences to be had in London.
+More than 30,000 posters and 15,000 paintings are going into making it one of the most fantastic museum experiences in London.

 Museum of London

-Ordered chronologically, the museum takes you through the different eras of London, from Roman belt buckles and brooches, through the medieval period to the Victorian era and its many items of glassware.
+Ordered chronologically, the museum takes you through the different eras of London, from Roman belt buckles and brooches, through the medieval period to the Victorian era and its many glassware items.

 Whether you want to know more about parliament or the plight of the Suffragettes, you’ll find everything you need to know right here.